Making an impression (but not in a good way)

 Time froze as I teetered on the edge, losing my balance.
 I like to think I descended with the grace of a gazelle.
 I didn’t want to land on my backside in a pile of cables, especially given that I was wearing a pencil skirt.
 In that split second before I went completely over, I focused on a gap in the equipment lying behind the stage, and aimed there.

-I don’t remember reading anything about how to deal with that in my favorite book about public speaking, so I just pretended everything was completely fine, while inside cringing with embarrassment.
+I don’t remember reading anything about how to deal with that in my favorite book about public speaking (Confessions of a Public Speaker), so I just pretended everything was completely fine, while inside cringing with embarrassment.

 At least they will remember me, if not what I was actually talking about.
 Note to self: next time, take a stool and stand still.